 The biggest issue I run into when talking to inquires is this: the budget.
 Most people do not have a realistic budget of what outsourcing costs.
 I will start this section with this easy tip: If you do not have $500/month to spare for outsourcing, your business is probably not ready to outsource.
 The reason is simple: even if you start with outsourcing $300/month, your list will grow.
 And unless you are willing to expand that monthly budget, you will not get the most out of your investment!

 Most virtual assistants have an hourly rate, as well as packages.
-Most will have hourly packages or retainers, meaning you can hire them for 10 hours a month, or maybe 10 hours a week.
-At Ava And The Bee, we work on packages only, with a 2-month minimum commitment.
-This is because we know the value of working 1:1 for a long term strategy.
+Hourly rates will be set up in “retainers”.
+This means you hire them for a certain number of hours each month.
+The most common hourly retainers are 10, 15, and 20 hours per month.
+You will work with them to create tasks to assign, and they will track how long these take.
+For retainers, you will pay upfront for all of the hours, and they do not roll over from month to month.
+At Ava And The Bee, we work on packages only, with a 6-month minimum commitment.
+This is because we know the value of working 1:1 for a long-term strategy.

 Some common starting rates:

 Blogging: $150+ per blog post of 400-500 words and 30 images.